Learn how to carve a pumpkin like a pro with these step-by-steps and pumpkin carving how-to videos.

 Insert your carving saw (never use a knife!) into a poked line.
 Begin sawing out each section.
 Remember, saws don’t twist and pumpkins don’t give!
 To prevent your saw from breaking, saw curved areas carefully, gently turning the saw the direction you wish to go while you continue to saw.

-Pumpkin Carving Hints, Tips and Tricks
+Pumpkin Carving How-to Tips & Tricks

 Hint 1: Choosing a pumpkin with smooth skin, rather than deep ridges, will make applying a pattern so much easier!
 More bumps equal more hassle.